Suburban Golf Club

 The club has adopted a monogram which depicts its age, having originated in 1896, and its location in the metropolitan area and particularly Northern New Jersey.

-On March 18, 1896, a group of men, residents of Elizabeth, met, associated themselves, and formed what was then known as the Suburban Club of Elizabeth, New Jersey.
-The club was actually founded on March 23, 1896, when a Certificate of Incorporation of the Suburban Club of Elizabeth, New Jersey, was filed with the Union County Clerk.
+On March 18, 1896, a group of male residents of Elizabeth met, associated themselves, and formed what was then known as the Suburban Club of Elizabeth, New Jersey.
+The club was founded on March 23, 1896, when a Certificate of Incorporation of the Suburban Club of Elizabeth, New Jersey, was filed with the Union County Clerk.

 The present course layout was designed in 1922.
 The course is characterized by narrow tree-lined fairways and small, well bunkered greens.
 Many stately indigenous trees surround the course including many types of oak, maple, elm and evergreens.
 Several flowering and ornamental trees are observed in the spring.
 The 18 holes are 6,525 yards in length, with nines of 3,362 and 3,163 yards.
 Par is established at 71 with nines of 36 and 35.
 The club has been host to many major State tournaments.
-The course record is 63, held by Ryan McCormick.
+The course record is 63, held by PGA Tour player Ryan McCormick.

-In 1999–2001, the most extensive renovation in the club's history was undertaken.
+From 1999 to 2001, the most extensive renovation in the club's history was undertaken.
 Two million dollars in funds were approved by the general membership for on course renovations.
-Golf course architect, Ron Prichard, was commissioned to create and implement the Master Plan.
-Hundreds of trees were removed, 82 bunkers on the course were rebuilt, the fourteenth green was redesigned and built to USGA specifications, many fairways were reshaped/expanded, a complete new irrigation system and pumps were installed.
+Golf course architect Ron Prichard was commissioned to create and implement the Master Plan.
+Hundreds of trees were removed, 82 bunkers on the course were rebuilt, the fourteenth green was redesigned and built to United States Golf Association specifications, many fairways were reshaped/expanded, a complete new irrigation system and pumps were installed.
 Approximately 200 yards were added to the length of the course.